johannesblhansen/first_junie/README.md

 4. Click "Solve" to find the solution
 5. Click "Clear" to reset the grid
 6. Click "Load Example" to load a sample puzzle
+7. Click "Extract from Clipboard" to extract a Sudoku puzzle from a screenshot in your clipboard (requires a modern browser with Clipboard API support and an image of a Sudoku puzzle in your clipboard)

 ### REST API